How to Solve 3 Common Remote Work Challenges When Forced to Telecommute

-Remote work is not a perfect way of working.
+Telecommuting is not a perfect way of working.
 But frankly, neither is an open office or a maze of cubicles.
-Instead of assuming there’s one right way for your accounting firm to operate, you’re better off spending your time carefully assessing the upsides and downsides of each arrangement and helping to provide solutions to any remote working issues that arise.
+Instead of assuming there’s one right way for your firm to operate, you’re better off spending your time carefully assessing the upsides and downsides of each arrangement and helping to provide solutions to any remote working issues that arise.

 We’ve already explored the proven benefits of remote work as well as tips on staying productive while telecommuting.
-Now, let’s take a look at three common challenges accounting firms can anticipate when expanding a workforce remotely or adopting work-from-home days.
+Now, let’s take a look at three common challenges professional services firms can anticipate when expanding a workforce remotely or adopting work-from-home days.

 Remote work challenge no. 1: An always-on mentality